-For example, someone may click through to your website through an interesting social media post, but upon reaching your website, they click away before further exploring your website.
+For example, someone may click through to your website through an interesting social media post, but, upon reaching your website, they click away before further exploring your website.

-The goal is to keep your bounce rate as low as possible, and if your bounce rates are high, it might indicate that your website needs adjusting to keep people there in order to lead to more sales.
+The goal is to keep your bounce rate as low as possible, and, if your bounce rates are high, it might indicate that your website needs adjusting to keep people there in order to lead to more sales.

 Things that affect bounce rate could be slow load times, poor design, too many pop-ups, alternate advertising, cluttered content, and more.

-Time on site & pages per visit
+Time on site and pages per visit